CodeAdminDe/yaac/README.md

 Written in PHP, this client aims to be a simplified and decoupled Let’s Encrypt client, based on [ACME V2](https://tools.ietf.org/html/rfc8555).

+> Originally developed by Afosto SaaS BV, further development of the fork for own use and for adaptation to ACME server requirements by CodeAdminDe.

 ## Decoupled from a filesystem or webserver

 Instead of, for example writing the certificate to the disk under an nginx configuration, this client just returns the